Harry Frankfurt: Moral responsibility and principle of alternative possibilities

 The term "moral responsibility" refers to the forward-looking moral obligation to perform certain actions and to the backward-looking status of being worthy of blame or praise for having done something or having failed to do so.
 An important principle in this regard is the principle of alternative possibilities.
 It states that "a person is morally responsible for what she has done only if she could have done otherwise".
 Having this ability to do otherwise is usually associated with having free will.
 So under normal circumstances, a person is morally responsible for stealing someone's lunch at the cafeteria.
 However, this may not be the case under special circumstances, for example, if a neurological disorder compelled them to do it.
 Frankfurt has rejected the principle of alternative possibilities based on a series of counterexamples, the so-called "Frankfurt cases".
 In one example, Allison's father has implanted a computer chip in Allison's head without her knowing.
 This chip would force Allison to walk her dog.
 However, Allison freely decides to do so and the chip is thus not activated.
 Frankfurt argues that, in this case, Allison is morally responsible for walking her dog even though she lacked the ability to do otherwise.
-The crux of this and similar cases is that the agent is morally responsible because they acted in accordance with their own will.
+The crux of this and similar cases is that the agent is morally responsible because he/she acted in accordance with his/her own will.
 This is so despite the fact that, usually unbeknownst to the agent, there was no real alternative.
-This line of thought has led Frankfurt to advocate a form of compatibilism: if free will and moral responsibility do not depend on the ability to do otherwise then they could even exist in a fully deterministic world.
+This line of thought has led Frankfurt to advocate a form of compatibilism: If free will and moral responsibility do not depend on the ability to do otherwise, then they could even exist in a fully deterministic world.
 Frankfurt cases have provoked a significant discussion of the principle of alternative possibilities.
 However, not everyone agrees that they are successful at disproving it.

+Personal life and death

+Harry Frankfurt was first married to Marilyn Rothman.
+They had two daughters.
+The marriage ended in divorce.
+He then married Joan Gilbert.

+Frankfurt was an amateur classical pianist.
+He started taking piano lessons from an early age, initially from his mother who hoped that he might pursue a career as a concert pianist.
+Frankfurt continued to play piano and receive lessons throughout his life, alongside his philosophical career.
+According to Frankfurt, becoming a professor of philosophy was acceptable to his mother, seeing as it was "close enough" to her other ambition for him, which was to become a rabbi.

+Frankfurt died of congestive heart failure in Santa Monica, California, on July 16, 2023, at age 94.